-The six-story Donald Bren Hall expands the existing Bren School campus and increase general assignment classroom space by more than 90,800 square feet.
+The six-story Donald Bren Hall expanded the existing Bren School campus and increased general assignment classroom space by more than 90,800 square feet.

 The design of this facility is intended to enhance interaction between faculty and students and to create a progressive learning environment.

 Designed with flexibility in mind, the building accommodates the Bren School's growing faculty, staff and student populations.